Extensions to the International Phonetic Alphabet: Chart

 Three rows appear in the extIPA chart that do not occur in the IPA chart: "fricative lateral + median" (simultaneous grooved and lateral frication), "fricative nasal" (a.k.a. nareal fricative) and "percussive".
 An additional partial denasal row is added below.
 Several new columns appear as well, though the linguolabial column is produced by a diacritic from the traditional IPA.
-Dorso-velar and velo-dorsal articulations are combined in this chart, as are upper and lower alveolar.
+Dorso-velar and velo-dorsal articulations are combined in this chart.